 Autism the Musical Follow The Miracle Project founder, Coach E-the amazing Elaine Hall-and the kids and their families on a journey of discovery and community in this powerful and joyful testament to the spirit within each one of us.
 Autism The Sequel follows the lives of the original stars of Autism The Musical, who are now young adults.
-Autism The Sequel will air on HBO in April and will be at various film festivals.
-Contact elaine@themiracleproject.org for a screening near you.
 The heart of these films is the cast.
 They will charm and educate audiences, helping find a space where everyone is valued just for being who they are.